pantor/learning-shifting-for-grasping/README.md

 # Robot Learning of Shifting Objects for Grasping in Cluttered Environments

 This repository contains additional information for the submitted paper "Robot Learning of Shifting Objects for Grasping in Cluttered Environments" for IROS 2019.
 This code lets a robot learn how to grasp objects out of a bin by itself.
 As traditional approached oftentimes need the 3d model of the object, the robot in this project learns grasping in a self-supervised manner by try and error.
 Our focus relies on the data-efficiency of the learning process: Currently, it needs around 20000 grasp and around 3000 shift attempts to reliably empty a bin with a grasp rate of over 95%.
+Shifting is essential for bin picking, as it allows the robot to empty a bin completely.

 ![database-screenshot](doc/overall-system-wide.jpg?raw=true)